-We happy to have the best neighbor.
+We happen to have the best neighbor.
 You see, he has this huge peach tree and every summer he gifts up a large bag of fresh, homegrown peaches.

 This works out well for my husband, as peaches happen to be his favorite fruit.
 And even though he eats keto the majority of the year, peaches are one of his few weaknesses.
 Whether he is eating them fresh from the bag or we are in the kitchen creating a dish, he will make room for this orange fruit.

-Baked peaches, topped with butter and brown sugar, roast up quickly in the oven.
-We have tried them topped with rolled oats and almond slices, but there is something about the simplicity of peaches, butter, and brown sugar.
+Learn how to make baked peaches or roasted peaches, topped with butter, brown sugar, and cinnamon- we guarantee it'll become a new summer favorite!
+We have tried them topped with granola and almond slices, but there is something about the simplicity of peaches, butter, and brown sugar.
 It caramelizes in the oven and reminds us of a classic peach pie - only much faster to make.

-- Simple to create yet full of flavor, gluten-free roasted peaches make the perfect dessert whether you are serving a crowd or simply enjoying a quiet evening at home.
+- Simple to create yet full of flavor, this baked peaches recipe makes the perfect healthy dessert whether you are serving a crowd or simply enjoying a quiet evening at home.

 - Since you are not filling a pie crust you can easily roast the exact number of peaches you need with ease.

-- It only takes 10-12 minutes to bake!
+- Baked peaches take just 10-12 minutes to bake!
 That's a fraction of what a pie would take to cook.

-Fresh peaches are the only way to go with this recipe.
-In order to have your baked peach dessert come out of the oven looking like a ramekin full of fruity-goodness, you will need to start with intact peaches that you can half and pit yourself, leaving the skin on.
+Fresh peaches are the only way to go when it comes to making this baked peaches recipe.
+In order to have your roasted peaches dessert come out of the oven looking like a pan full of fruity goodness, you will need to start with intact peaches that you can half and pit yourself, leaving the skin on.

-This baked peaches recipe may look impressive and possibly intimidating, but I promise you they aren’t!
+This roasted peaches recipe may look impressive and possibly intimidating, but I promise you it isn't!
 You will be amazed at how quick and easy this crowd-pleasing dessert comes together.

-Wash and dry the peaches, then cut them in half to remove the pits.
+Wash and dry the peaches, then cut the peaches in half to remove the pits.

 ***Note: You do need to keep the outer peel on the peaches for baking.
 While typically for a peach pie you'd want to peel the peaches before baking, when you're making baked peaches, you keep the peel on.
 Why you might wonder?
 It helps to keep the peach half shape as the peaches break down with baking.
 Without the peel to help keep the fruit intact, you'd just end up with blobs of cooked peaches!